Skip to content

 Brescia University Physician Assistant Program is not permitted to admit or enroll international students.

 Brescia University Physician Assistant Program will not award or grant advanced placement.
+Prerequisite courses will not replace any course in the curriculum.

-Applicants are eligible to receive secondary preferential acceptance to the Master of Science in Physician Assistant Studies program and will receive additional points on the applicant score sheet if they meet all admission requirements and one of the following:
+Applicants to the Master of Science in Physician Assistant Studies program may qualify for preferential acceptance, which provides additional points on the applicant score sheet — see criteria listed below.

-• Brescia University credit hours;
+• Credit hours from Brescia University or

-• Kentucky Wesleyan College graduate;
+• Kentucky Wesleyan College graduates or

-• Credit hours from Elizabethtown Community & Technical College, Henderson Community College, Hopkinsville Community College, Madisonville Community College, or Owensboro Community & Technical College;
+Elizabethtown Community & Technical College, Henderson Community College, Hopkinsville Community College, Madisonville Community College, Owensboro Community & Technical College

-Note: Students are selected based upon admission requirements, scores, and a maximum cohort size of 30 students.
+Students are selected based upon admission requirements, scores, and a maximum cohort size of 30 students.
 Applicant score sheets are completed for those that meet all requirements.
 Score sheets and application materials are utilized to determine invitations to on-campus interviews.
-Applicants invited to interview must successfully complete all interview stations and are not guaranteed admission to the PA Program.
-Following the interview day, the PA Program Admissions Committee will then determine one of the following:
+Applicants invited to interview must successfully complete all interview stations (determined by interview score sheets).
+Interviewed applicants are not guaranteed admission to the PA Program.
+After a successful interview, if the number of students who qualify for preferential points exceeds the available space in the cohort, students will be considered based on the highest Biology-Chemistry-Physics (BCP) GPA.
+Ultimately, admission decisions are made by the PA Program Admissions Committee.

 • Grant *conditional admission as a PA student;